Heat vs. Pacers Player Props Betting Odds

 |3PM

-- The 9.4 points Kyle Lowry scores per game are 2.1 less than his prop total on Thursday.

-- Lowry has made 2.2 three-pointers per game, which is more than his over/under on Thursday (1.5).
+- He has connected on 2.2 three-pointers per game, 0.3 fewer than his prop bet total on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.